What is Generative Engine Optimization (GEO)? 2026 Guide

 Rather than creating separate content for each platform, optimize core content to satisfy multiple platform requirements:

-• Create comprehensive base content (2,500-3,000 words) covering topics thoroughly
+• Create thorough base content (2,500-3,000 words) covering topics thoroughly

 • Structure with clear hierarchy (H1 → H2 → H3) making information extractable